gravitational/teleport/rfd/0175-spiffe-federation.md

 for the SPIFFE Federation specification.
 This will be referred to as "the specification" throughout this document.

+This feature will be gated behind a Teleport Enterprise license.

 ## Why

 Implementing support for SPIFFE Federation has the following benefits: